**50% of people could achieve a quote of £740.70 per year for their van insurance based on Compare the Market data in November 2020.

 If you’re looking for ways to get cheaper van insurance, there are several things you can do:

-- No claims discount – providers offer a discount based on the number of years you’ve been driving without making a claim.
+Build a no-claims discount – providers offer a discount based on the number of years you’ve been driving without making a claim.
 If you’re unsure how many you have, it’s likely to be on a renewal reminder or a cancellation letter from your current insurance provider.

 Our van insurance providers